remirror/remirror/packages/remirror__extension-yjs/readme.md

 You will also need to install your preferred [`YjsRealtimeProvider`](https://github.com/yjs/yjs#providers).

-This package is included by default when you install the recommended `remirror` package.
-All exports are also available via the entry-point, `remirror/extensions`.
+Due to the required peer dependencies this package is not included by default when installing `remirror`.

+You will also need to install your preferred yjs protocol

 ```bash
 # yarn